Literature / Narrenturm

 - Theme Naming: The nicknames of Reinmar and his older brother Peter have a herbal theme - "Reynevan" ("Tansy") and "Parsley", respectively.

-- Title Drop: At first, the occassional namedrop is a bit of foreshadowing.
+- Title Drop: At first, the occasional namedrop is a bit of foreshadowing.
 Then, in the last third of the novel, our trio of heroes gets imprisoned in one such medieval madhouse.

 - Took a Level in Badass: Reinmar, by the end of the novel.
 But not by that much, as more of this awaits him in his future character development in the following installments.